Lactose intolerance

-Lactose intolerance is caused by a lessened ability or a complete inability to digest lactose, a sugar found in dairy products.
+Lactose intolerance is a lessened ability or a complete inability to digest lactose, a sugar found in dairy products.
 Humans vary in the amount of lactose they can tolerate before symptoms develop.
 Symptoms may include abdominal pain, bloating, diarrhea, flatulence, and nausea.
 These symptoms typically start thirty minutes to two hours after eating or drinking something containing lactose, with the severity typically depending on the amount consumed.
 Lactose intolerance does not cause damage to the gastrointestinal tract.

 Lactose intolerance is due to the lack of the enzyme lactase in the small intestines to break lactose down into glucose and galactose.
 There are four types: primary, secondary, developmental, and congenital.
 Primary lactose intolerance occurs as the amount of lactase declines as people grow up.
 Secondary lactose intolerance is due to injury to the small intestine.
 Such injury could be the result of infection, celiac disease, inflammatory bowel disease, or other diseases.
 Developmental lactose intolerance may occur in premature babies and usually improves over a short period of time.
 Congenital lactose intolerance is an extremely rare genetic disorder in which little or no lactase is made from birth.
-The reduction of lactase production starts typically in late childhood or early adulthood, but prevalence increases with age.
+The reduction of lactase production starts typically in late childhood or early adulthood, and prevalence increases with age.

 Diagnosis may be confirmed if symptoms resolve following eliminating lactose from the diet.
 Other supporting tests include a hydrogen breath test and a stool acidity test.
 Other conditions that may produce similar symptoms include irritable bowel syndrome, celiac disease, and inflammatory bowel disease.
 Lactose intolerance is different from a milk allergy.
 Management is typically by decreasing the amount of lactose in the diet, taking lactase supplements (the amount of supplements should be based on the amount of lactose consumed), or treating the underlying disease.
 People are typically able to drink at least one cup of milk without developing symptoms, with greater amounts tolerated if drunk with a meal or throughout the day.